 Many Canadians have been battling unusually cold weather since the beginning of February.
 Record low temperatures have been shattered throughout the country and winter weather warnings have become commonplace.

-The city of Calgary is also being affected by this polar vortex weather pattern, with daytime highs as much as 23-degrees below average.
+The city of Calgary is also being affected by this polar vortex weather pattern, with daytime highs as much as 23 C below average.

 WATCH: Road conditions in the city of Calgary causing problems